Trick 'r Treat: Opening

 In the opening scene, Emma and her Halloween-loving husband Henry return home after a celebratory night.
-Emma (who secretly hates Halloween) blows out their jack-o'-lantern before midnight against Henry's advice.
+Emma, who secretly hates Halloween, blows out their jack-o'-lantern before midnight against Henry's advice.
 As Henry falls asleep in the house, Emma begins tearing down the decorations; but is then ambushed and murdered by an unseen assailant.
 Hours later, Henry discovers Emma's mutilated corpse on display with the decorations.

 Principal

 Overweight delinquent Charlie vandalizes jack-o'-lanterns and steals candy from unattended bowls.
-When school principal Steven Wilkins catches him red-handed, Wilkins offers Charlie a candy bar while lecturing him on the importance of respecting Halloween rules and traditions.
+When school principal Steven Wilkins catches him red-handed, Steven offers Charlie a candy bar while lecturing him on the importance of respecting Halloween rules and traditions.
 Shortly after, Charlie begins vomiting violently.
-As Charlie dies, Wilkins reveals that he laced the candy with cyanide.
+As Charlie dies, Steven, who is in fact a serial killer, reveals that he laced the candy with hydrofluoric acid.

-Wilkins attempts to bury Charlie in his backyard along with the body of another victim, but is continually interrupted by trick-or-treaters (including Sam), his young Halloween-loving son Billy, his cantankerous elderly neighbor Mr. Kreeg, and Kreeg’s dog Spite.
-The other victim turns out to still be alive, and Wilkins beats him to death with a shovel to keep him quiet before burying both bodies.

-Returning indoors, Wilkins notices Kreeg seemingly in distress; but brushes it off before something attacks Kreeg.
-Wilkins guides Billy downstairs to carve a jack-o'-lantern.
-As a twist, the "jack-o'-lantern" they are about to carve is Charlie's severed head.
+Steven attempts to bury Charlie in his backyard along with the body of another victim, but is continually interrupted by trick-or-treaters, his young Halloween-loving son Billy, his cantankerous elderly neighbor Mr. Kreeg, and Kreeg’s dog Spike.
+The other victim turns out to still be alive, and Steven beats him to death with a shovel to keep him quiet before burying both bodies.
+Returning indoors, Steven notices Kreeg seemingly in distress; but brushes it off before something attacks Kreeg.
+Steven guides Billy downstairs to carve a jack-o'-lantern, which is revealed to be Charlie's severed head.

 Halloween School Bus Massacre

 A group of teenage trick-or-treaters—Macy, Chip, Schrader, and Sara—meet devout Halloween traditionalist Rhonda.
 Macy leads the group to a flooded quarry and recounts the urban legend of the "Halloween School Bus Massacre".
 The parents of eight mentally disabled children bribed their bus driver to dispose of them.
-Things go awry when a child dressed as Dracula gets loose and the bus is driven off a cliff into the quarry.
-The children all drowned, and the driver (the only survivor) was never heard from again.
-No one tried to find the bus as the people didn't want it found.
+A child dressed as Dracula got loose and the bus got driven off a cliff into the quarry.
+The children all drowned, and the driver who survived was never heard from again.
+No one tried to find the bus as the people did not want it found.

 Macy leaves eight jack-o'-lanterns by the lake as a tribute to the deceased.
 The group splits up, leaving Rhonda and Chip behind.
-Rhonda gets separated and is then pursued by horrifying figures, which turn out to be the other teens in disguise—a prank planned by Macy.
+Rhonda gets separated and is then pursued by horrifying figures, which turn out to be the other teens in disguise, a prank planned by Macy.
 Realizing that the trick has gone too far, Schrader tries to comfort the hurt and terrified Rhonda while a bitter Macy kicks a jack-o'-lantern into the water.
-The actual drowned children, now risen as undead, emerge from the lake and attack the teens.
+The actual drowned children, now risen as undead, emerge from the lake and attack the teens, killing Sara.
 Rhonda abandons the rest to their deaths as revenge for their prank.
-As she leaves with a wagon of jack-o'-lanterns, Rhonda encounters Sam and exchanges a respectful nod with him.
+As she leaves with a wagon of jack-o'-lanterns, Rhonda encounters Sam and exchanges a look with him.